 Furthermore, in light of recent United States Supreme Court precedent, our ability to enforce our patents against state agencies, including state sponsored universities and research laboratories, is limited by the Eleventh Amendment to the United States Constitution.
 In addition, opposition by academicians and the government may hamper our ability to enforce our patents against academic or government research laboratories.
 Finally, enforcement of our patents may cause our reputation in the academic community to be injured.

 WE USE INTELLECTUAL PROPERTY THAT WE LICENSE FROM THIRD PARTIES.
 IF WE DO NOT COMPLY WITH THESE LICENSES, WE COULD LOSE OUR RIGHTS UNDER THEM.

-We rely, in part, on licenses to use certain technologies that are important to our business, such as certain gene targeting technology licensed from GenPharm International, Inc. and conditional knockout technology licensed from DuPont Pharmaceuticals Company.
+We rely, in part, on licenses to use certain technologies that are important to our business, such as gene targeting and conditional knockout technologies.
 We do not own the patents that underlie these licenses.
-Most of these licenses, however, including those from GenPharm and DuPont, have terms that extend for the life of the licensed patents.
 Our rights to use these technologies and practice the inventions claimed in the licensed patents are subject to our abiding by the terms of those licenses and the licensors not terminating them.
 We are currently in compliance with all requirements of these licenses.
 In many cases, we do not control the filing, prosecution or maintenance of the patent rights to which we hold licenses and rely upon our licensors to prosecute infringement of those rights.
 The scope of our rights under our licenses may be subject to dispute by our licensors or third parties.